Ashutosh-cpu-glitch/hybrid-plasticity-snn/REPORT.md

 ![Fast vs Slow Pathway Accuracy](figures/fig6_fast_vs_slow.png)

-**On the Task 5 discrepancy (0% combined vs. 49.1% slow-only):** this illustrates why isolated-pathway accuracy cannot be used to predict combined accuracy by simple averaging: classification accuracy is computed from the *argmax* of the combined logits, not from a vote or average of the two pathways' predicted classes.
-One plausible explanation is that the fast pathway's logits become biased toward earlier tasks' classes (having been repeatedly reinforced by replay of Tasks 1- ).
-Because the final prediction is computed from the summed logits of two differently-calibrated pathways (spike counts for the slow pathway vs. delta-rule activations for the fast pathway), this may shift the argmax away from the correct Task 5 class even where the slow pathway's own logit for the correct class was the highest of its own outputs. **We have not directly inspected the logit distributions to confirm this**; it remains a hypothesis rather than a verified observation.
-Confirming it, and addressing the underlying scale mismatch between the two pathways, is left as future work (Section 8) and is flagged as a limitation (Section 7).
+**On the Task 5 discrepancy (0% combined vs. 49.1% slow-only):** this explains why the accuracy of the individual pathways cannot be used to predict the accuracy of the combined model.
+The final prediction is computed from the combined output logits of both pathways rather than the prediction of either pathway alone.
+One possible explanation is that replay biases the fast pathway toward classes from earlier tasks.
+This may influence the final prediction when the logits from both pathways are combined.
+We did not directly analyze the logit distributions to verify this explanation.
+This remains a hypothesis and is left for future investigation.
+Addressing the scale mismatch between the two pathways is also left as future work and is discussed as a limitation.

 This confirms the mechanism directly: the slow (backprop) pathway forgets completely, exactly like the baseline.
 The fast (plasticity + replay) pathway is what carries forward memory of Task 1 — it retains 96.4% accuracy on Task 1 even after training on 4 subsequent tasks.

 ## 6. Observed Anomaly — Recency Bias

 An unexpected pattern emerged in the illustrative single run reported in Section 5.2 (forgetting = 0.7002; these percentages are not from the 5-seed average in Section 5.1): accuracy on Task 5 (the most recently trained task) itself drops to 0% by the end of training, both for the fast pathway alone and in the combined output.
-The most likely explanation is a timing interaction between within-task learning and inter-task replay: replay steps interleaved late in Task 5's training pull the fast pathway's weights back toward earlier tasks before the current task's association is fully consolidated.
-In this same illustrative run, Task 2 and Task 3 also show partial, non-monotonic retention (13.8% and 3.7% combined-model accuracy, respectively) rather than a clean decay curve, suggesting the replay/consolidation balance is not yet well-tuned across all tasks.
+One possible explanation is the interaction between within task learning and inter task replay.
+Replay during the later stages of Task 5 training may shift the fast pathway toward earlier tasks before the current task is fully consolidated.
+In this run Task 2 and Task 3 also showed partial retention with combined model accuracies of 13.8% and 3.7%.
+This suggests that the balance between replay and consolidation is not yet well tuned across all tasks.

-This is a genuine instance of the **stability-plasticity trade-off** — too much plasticity/replay protects old knowledge at the cost of acquiring new knowledge cleanly.
-This is a well-known open problem in the continual learning literature, not a flaw specific to this implementation, though the specific severity seen here (complete loss of the newest task) indicates the replay frequency and/or fast-pathway learning rate need further tuning.
+This result reflects the stability plasticity trade off in continual learning.
+Strong replay helps preserve earlier knowledge but can reduce learning of new tasks.
+This is a well known challenge in continual learning and is not specific to this implementation.
+The complete loss of the newest task suggests that the replay frequency or the fast pathway learning rate requires further tuning.

-**A mitigation attempt and its (negative) result:** An attempt was made to fix this by (a) scaling down replay updates to 30% strength and (b) adding a short "consolidation" pass of extra current-task-only training at the end of each task.
-This *eliminated* the recency-bias anomaly, but at the cost of eliminating essentially all of the benefit of the fast pathway — average forgetting returned to 0.9857 ± 0.0036, statistically indistinguishable from the baseline.
-This shows the fast pathway's benefit and the recency-bias anomaly are closely coupled: strengthening current-task consolidation directly undoes the retention of older tasks in this simple, shared-weight fast pathway.
-This attempt was reverted; the results reported in Section 5.1 use the original (unmitigated) configuration.
-Resolving this coupling — retaining old tasks without sacrificing the newest one — is left as the primary direction for future work (Section 8).
+**A mitigation attempt and its (negative) result:** An attempt was made to reduce this effect by lowering replay updates to 30% strength and adding a short consolidation phase using only the current task at the end of each task.
+This removed the recency bias but also removed most of the benefit of the fast pathway.
+Average forgetting increased to 0.9857 ± 0.0036 which was similar to the baseline.
+This suggests that the benefit of the fast pathway is closely linked to the recency bias.
+Improving current task consolidation reduced retention of earlier tasks in the current implementation.
+This modification was not used in the final model.
+The results in Section 5.1 are based on the original configuration.
+Resolving this trade off while preserving both old and new tasks remains an important direction for future work.

 ## 7. Limitations

-- **High cross-seed variance in hybrid variants** (std up to 0.17), while the baseline is highly stable (std 0.0003).
-The average improvement is real, but reliability across initialisations needs improvement.
+- The hybrid model shows higher cross seed variance than the baseline.
+Although the average performance improves the results are not yet fully consistent across different random initializations.
-- **The learned gate does not yet show a clear advantage** over a fixed 50/50 combination in the ablation study — its current simple scalar design may be too limited to learn a useful policy from this amount of data.
+- The learned gate does not provide a clear improvement over a fixed 50/50 combination.
+The current scalar gate may be too simple to learn an effective weighting strategy.
-- Fast pathway is a single linear layer; no hidden layers or nonlinearity.
+- The fast pathway consists of a single linear layer with no hidden layers or nonlinear activation.
-- Replay buffer is small (20 exemplars/task) and replay frequency was fixed arbitrarily (every 5 batches) rather than tuned.
+- The replay buffer stores only 20 exemplars per task and the replay frequency was fixed throughout the experiments without systematic tuning.
-- Evaluated only on Split-MNIST, a relatively easy benchmark; harder, more temporally-structured benchmarks (e.g. Spiking Heidelberg Digits) have not yet been tested.
+- The model was evaluated only on Split MNIST.
+More challenging continual learning benchmarks such as Spiking Heidelberg Digits have not yet been tested.
-- No comparison yet against established continual learning baselines (EWC, GEM, experience replay variants from the literature).
+- The proposed method has not yet been compared with established continual learning approaches such as EWC GEM and experience replay methods.
-- The recency-bias anomaly (Section 6) remains unresolved and likely contributes to the high variance observed in Section 5.1.
+- The recency bias observed in Section 6 remains unresolved and may contribute to the higher performance variability of the hybrid model.
-- **The proposed explanation for the Task 5 combined-vs-isolated accuracy discrepancy (Section 5.2) — a scale mismatch between the two pathways' logits — is an untested hypothesis, not a directly verified observation.** We have not inspected the actual logit distributions.
+- The proposed explanation for the difference between isolated pathway accuracy and combined model accuracy in Section 5.2 remains a hypothesis.
+The logit distributions of the two pathways were not directly analyzed to verify the proposed scale mismatch.

 ## 8. Future Work

-- Directly inspect and compare the logit distributions of the two pathways to test the scale-mismatch hypothesis proposed in Section 5.2, and consider normalising both pathways' outputs before summation if confirmed.
+- Inspect the logit distributions of both pathways to test the scale mismatch hypothesis proposed in Section 5.2.
+If confirmed both pathways can be normalized before combining their outputs.
-- Redesign the gate as a per-class or input-dependent mechanism rather than a single global scalar, to test whether a more expressive gate can outperform fixed averaging.
+- Redesign the gate to make it class specific or input dependent and evaluate whether it improves performance over a fixed combination weight.
 - Tune replay frequency and buffer size to resolve the recency-bias anomaly and reduce cross-seed variance.
 - Test on event-based, temporally-rich datasets (e.g. SHD, N-MNIST) rather than rate-coded static images.
 - Compare against established continual learning baselines (EWC, GEM) for a stronger empirical claim.